aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="j"><sup>14</sup>&nbsp;YHVH's anger flared up against Mosheh, he said: "Is there not Aharon your brother, the Levite – I know that he can speak, yes, speak well, and here, he is even going out to meet you; when he sees you, he will rejoice in his heart. <sup>15</sup>&nbsp;You shall speak to him, you shall put the words in his mouth!
-I myself will be-there with your mouth and with his mouth, and will instruct you as to what you shall do. <sup>16</sup>&nbsp;He shall speak for you to the people, he, he shall be for you a mouth, and you, you shall be for him Elohim. <sup>17</sup>&nbsp;And this staff, take in your hand, with which you shall do the signs."</span>
+I myself will be-there with your mouth and with his mouth, and will instruct you as to what you shall do. <sup>16</sup>&nbsp;He shall speak for you to the people, he, he shall be for you a mouth, and you, you shall be for him Elohim. <sup>17</sup>&nbsp;And this staff, take in your hand, with which you shall do the signs."</span>[foot]E's validation of Moses will occur on the Mountain of God following the exodus, this does not suffice for J since in his elongated version the Exodus is a much longer process, and thus the Lord presents Moses with three signs.
+Vss.
+1-17 also portray Moses as a reluctant mouthpiece rather than the dynamic leader in the E text, all to further J's aggrandizement of the Lord.
+The Lord was the orchestrator of the Exodus not Moses.
+Even Moses' staff is no more than an ordinary staff and completely under the Lord's control.[/foot]
 </div></td></tr>